agni-datta/csLaTeX/csthm/README.md

 ### Requirements

 - Load `hyperref` **before** `csthm`.
 Because `csthm` loads `cleveref` internally, and `cleveref` must come after `hyperref`, you must load `hyperref` first.
 If you load `csthm` before `hyperref`, cross-reference capitalization and PDF bookmarks may not work correctly.
-- Do not load `thmtools` manually with conflicting style options: `csthm` configures it internally.
+- Do not load `amsthm` or `thmtools`. `csthm` contains its own `ntheorem` setup with AMS-compatible proof commands and the TeX Live 2026 end-mark correction.

 ### Usage